SuperOfficeDocs/superoffice-docs/user-guide/en/company/in-service/index.md

 This screen comprises the following sections:

 * At the top of the screen, the company header contains basic information about the contact.
-See below.
 * The ![icon][img1] **Actions** button gives access to tasks associated with contacts.
-See below.
 * The **Requests** tab contains the requests associated with this company.
 [Open a request][2] by double-clicking it.
 * The **Contacts** tab contains the contacts associated with this company.
 [Open a contact][3] by double-clicking the appropriate row.
 * The **Info** tab contains an overview of the data registered for the active company.
 The contents of the fields are described in detail under [Create company][4].